You can help people live beyond vision loss.

 Can you help her dreams come true?

 Grace was born with low vision, but that doesn’t stop her from imagining a bold future.
 As a toddler in Lighthouse’s Early Intervention program, Grace proved to be smart, inquisitive and fearless.
-She continues to wow everyone around her at Lighthouse Academy and as a participant in our Code Jumper program.
+She continues to wow everyone around her at the Lighthouse Children’s Program and as a participant in our Code Jumper program.

 When she grows up, Grace dreams of being a software developer, just like her dad.
 Will you donate a few dollars to make sure Grace has access to the services she’ll need to succeed?